 Key Ingredients

-Salami slices (or pepperoni) make the yummy base of the tree.
-Cured meats are part of a traditional charcuterie board, but you can always substitute them with vegetarian ingredients if you have guests who are vegetarian or vegan.
+• Salami slices (or pepperoni) make the yummy base of the tree.
+Cured meats or your favorite meats are part of a traditional charcuterie board, but you can always substitute them with vegetarian ingredients if you have guests who are vegetarian or vegan.

-Additional foods like olives, red or green grapes, and pomegranate seeds add color, nutrition, and even more festive spirit to this fun food art.
+• Additional foods like olives, red grapes or green grapes, and pomegranate seeds add Christmas colors, nutrition, and even more festive spirit to fun food holiday themed charcuterie boards.
 The fresh fruit is a nice balance to the different meats and veggies.

 Special Equipment